gerber4/searchbuddy/README.md

 Currently, searchbuddy is completely anonymous.
 In the future, I would like to implement user accounts and authentication.

-### Better system handling chatrooms instances joining and leaving the cluster.
-Currently, the list of chatroom instances is fixed.
-In the future, I would like to implement a service for registering and location instances.
-This will make scaling simpler.

 ## License
 Licensed under the MIT license.